lidthu/learngit1/readme.txt

 Git is a distributed version control system.
 Git is free software version control system.
 Git tracks changes.
-Git has a mutable index called stage.
+Git has a mutable index called stage. creating a new branch dev